lstene/traffic-sign-recognition/README.md

 ### **Objective**

 In this study, I aim to develop convolutional neural network (CNN) models tailored to accurately classify traffic signs in Ecuador.
 By focusing on region-specific training data, my goal is to enhance the precision and robustness of traffic sign recognition systems under diverse conditions.
 This research could significantly contribute to the safety and efficiency of autonomous and assisted driving technologies in Ecuador, fostering their wider adoption in the local market.
-My models will be trained to recognize traffic signs in various scenarios, including different weather patterns and potential alterations caused by environmental factors or human interference.
 This project develops deep learning models for traffic sign recognition in Ecuador.
 Using CNNs, it improves recognition of ‘Stop,’ ‘Yield,’ traffic lights, and speed limits.
-A dataset of 5322 images was created, and a regularized CNN achieved 91% accuracy on validation data, highlighting the value of robust datasets and regularization.

 ### **Tools and Methodologies**